Physical CMOS XOR Gate Build

 Functional Testing

-Inputs: two square waves, 2.5 V amplitude, 2.5 V offset.
-A at 100 Hz, B at 50 Hz.
-Logic analyzer (AD3) probes A (GPIO1), B (GPIO2), output (GPIO3).
-Output follows XOR truth table: high when exactly one input is high.
+Inputs consisted of two square waves with 2.5 V amplitude and 2.5 V offset.
+Input A ran at 100 Hz, while Input B ran at 50 Hz.
+A Logic Analyzer (Analog Discovery 3) probed A (GPIO1), B (GPIO2), and the Output (GPIO3).
+The output correctly follows the XOR truth table: high only when exactly one input is high.

-Logic Analysis of CMOS XOR Gate (Figure 4)
+Logic Analysis of CMOS XOR Gate

 Static Testing

-VH & VL with A fixed at 5V (Figure 5)
+Static Test with A fixed at 5V

-VH & VL with B fixed at 5V (Figure 6)
+Static Test with B fixed at 5V

 Timing Measurements

-To measure propagation delay, a 100 nF capacitor is connected at output.
-Input B fixed at +5 V, input A toggles 0–5 V. Measured rise/fall times on output: τrise=353 µs, τfall=330 µs.
-Propagation delays: τPLH=158 µs (Figure 8), τPHL=175 µs (Figure 9).
-Average τP = (158 + 175)/2 = 166 µs.
+To measure propagation delay, a 100 nF capacitor was connected at the output to simulate load.
+Input B was fixed at +5 V, while input A toggled 0–5 V. Measured rise/fall times on output were τrise = 353 µs and τfall = 330 µs.

-Output with 100nF Capacitor (Figure 7)
+Output with 100nF Capacitor

-Zoomed Plot for τPLH (Figure 8)
+Zoomed Plot for PLH

-Zoomed Plot for τPHL (Figure 9)
+Zoomed Plot for PHL

-τPHL Measurement: Input falling to 50%, output falling to 50% = 175 µs.
+Measured from Input falling to 50% to Output falling to 50% point: 175 µs.

-Bonus: Pass Transistor Implementation
+Bonus: Pass Transistor Logic

 Pass Transistor Testing